The Cyclic Flats of a $q$-Matroid: Cyclic Spaces and Cyclic Flats

 \subsection{Cyclic Flats}

 In this subsection, we focus on \emph{cyclic flats}, which are simultaneously cyclic spaces and flats, i.e. spaces that are both open and closed in the $q$-matroid $M$.
-We show that also the collection of cyclic flats of a $q$-matroid forms a lattice and we prove that this lattice, together with the rank values of the cyclic flats, uniquely determines the $q$-matroid. \begin{definition} A subspace $F\leq E$ is a {\bf cyclic flat} if $\cyc(F)=F$ and $\cl(F)=F$.
-In terms of the rank function, a cyclic flat $F$ satisfies the following two properties: \begin{enumerate} \item $r(F+x)>r(F)$ for any $x\leq E,$ such that $x\not\leq F$. \item $r(D)=r(F)$ for any $D \leq F$ such that $\codim_F(D)=1$. \end{enumerate} We write $\mZ_r$ to denote the collection of cyclic flats of $M$.
-If it is clear from the context, we will simply write $\mZ$ to denote the collection of cyclic flats of a matroid $M$. \end{definition}
+We show that also the collection of cyclic flats of a $q$-matroid forms a lattice and we prove that this lattice, together with the rank values of the cyclic flats, uniquely determines the $q$-matroid. \begin{definition} $F\in\mL(E)$ is a {\bf cyclic flat} if $\cyc(F)=F$ and $\cl(F)=F$.
+In terms of the rank function, a cyclic flat $F$ satisfies the following two properties: \begin{enumerate} \item $r(F+x)>r(F)$ for any $x\in\mL(E),$ such that $x\not\leq F$. \item $r(D)=r(F)$ for any $D \in\Hyp(F)$. \end{enumerate} We write $\mZ_r$ to denote the collection of cyclic flats of $M$.
+If it is clear from the context, we will simply write $\mZ$. \end{definition}

-As already observed in Remark \ref{rem:closure-cyc}, the cyclic operator and the closure operator are closely related.
+The cyclic operator and the closure operator are closely related.
 Their interaction is also expressed by the following preliminary results.